IBM/discover-archetype/web-app/README.md

 # Archetype Discovery Web App

-A browser based UI with 3 tabs:
+This web app showcases the archetype discovery process.
+Users can:
-  1. Run Watson NLU on a new corpus and save the results.
+  1. Upload a corpus (`zip` file containing `txt` files) which will be processed by Watson NLU.
-  2. Compute the archetypes and analyze them.
+  2. Compute the archetypes of a corpus and analyze them.
   3. Match a new document with the archetypes and see the relevant terms.

 ## Install Dependencies